Why is Google My Business So Important to Your Local Business?

 - The business’s overall star rating

-- How many reviews a business has
+- How many reviews does a business have

 - How legitimate reviews appear to me